Moel Hebog shield

-The Moel Hebog shield (Tarian Moel Hebog) or Moel Siabod shield is a large copper-alloy Yetholm-type shield from Bronze Age Britain, found in Wales in 1784, and now in the British Museum in London.
+The Moel Hebog shield (Tarian Moel Hebog) or Moel Siabod shield is a large copper-alloy Yetholm-type shield from Bronze Age Britain, found in North Wales in 1784, and now held in storage at the British Museum in London.
 It dates from 1300–1000 BC.

 Description

-The late Bronze Age shield was found in a bog near Moel Hebog mountain in 1784, near Beddgelert.
-It is now in the British Museum's collection.
+The late Bronze Age shield was found in a bog near Moel Hebog mountain in 1784, near Beddgelert, Snowdonia, North Wales.
+It was initially "given into the hands of Mr. Williams of Llanidan", MP and copper mining magnate.
+It is now held in the British Museum's collection, but is not on public display.
 Other sources point to a finding on Moel Siabod.

+Only 25 shields of this type are known from Britain and Ireland, and the Moel Hebog shield is one of only two discovered in Wales.
+The other Welsh shield, the Rhos Rydd Shield, was found at Rhos Rydd, Aberllolwyn, Aberystwyth, in Ceredigion.

+The shield is made from a single disc of bronze, hammered into a circular shape with a conical boss at the centre, surrounded by 27 concentric rows and ribs.
+The conical boss has a handle attached at its back and the entire shield is 64cm in diameter.
+It is considered to be in perfect condition.

 Richard Blurton wrote of the shield in the book The Enduring Image: Treasures from the British Museum, "This shield is a splendid example, representative of the rise of large sheet-bronze work in later Bronze Age Europe.
 Much effort was directed towards the production of ceremonial metal armour indicating the prevalence of the idea of man as a warrior."

+A copy of the Moel Hebog shield is owned by Amgueddfa Cymru - Museum Wales but is not on display.

-There have been calls for the artefact to be returned to Wales.
+There have been calls for this and other artefacts to be returned to Wales.